Free Program for School-Age Youth

 Through strategic workshops and hands-on learning, students and their families are exposed to key resources via partnerships that include college visits, career exploration, Johnny Mercer music program, and advocacy support to promote independence and self-determination that lead to a better quality of life long-term.

 We hope you are all well and keeping safe during this time.
 In response to COVID-19, Braille Institute has temporarily suspended in-person classes and services at all of our centers.
-Although in-person programming is temporarily on hold, we are excited to be introducing distance programming for Youth Programs.
+Although in-person programming is temporarily on hold, we are continuing our video, distance programming for Youth Program.